hepplerj/Dissertation/chapters/manuscript-ch3.md

 Ralph Hansen, Palo Alto City Historian, n.d., Folder 9, Box 1, Page Mill Road Coordinating Committee Records, M0970, Stanford University Archives.]

-Unlike the Battle of the Hills where aesthetics and conservation defined the political response, the convergence of recreation and conservation formed the crux of their criticism opposing the changes of Page Mill.
+Unlike the Battle of the Hills where *aesthetics* and *conservation* defined the political response, the convergence of *recreation* and *conservation* formed the crux of criticism charged at the proposed changes to Page Mill Road.
 The protection of the environment around Page Mill became their central concern, largely revolving around recreational access.
 In addition to cutting into hills and threatening the creek and numerous trees, changes to the road had the